--Wait a minute before re-entering the house.
-When you do return, don’t respond to your pup if it greets you at the door (no matter how difficult the urge).
+Wait a minute before re-entering the house.
+When you do return, don’t respond to your pup if they greet you at the door (no matter how difficult the urge).
 You don’t want to celebrate the fact that you’re returning home.

--Instead, give your canine a command to head to its bed.
-Once it does that and settles down, give it lots of love.
+Instead, give your canine a command to head to its bed.
+Once they do that and settle down, give them lots of love.

 Tire Out Your Pooch

-If your dog exhibits signs of anxiety when you leave the house, give it plenty of exercises before you go.
+If your dog exhibits signs of anxiety when you leave the house, give them plenty of exercises before you go.
 A walk satisfies your dog’s need for physical exercise and mental stimulation.
 Once you arrive back home, your pup may be ready for a nap on the couch.
-You can leave while it’s sleeping.
+You can leave while they’re sleeping.

 Destructive behavior, while you’re away, isn’t necessarily caused by anxiety; your dog could just be bored.
-If that’s the case, consider leaving it with a safe toy to occupy its attention.
+If that’s the case, consider leaving them with a safe toy to occupy its attention.

 A food-dispensing toy is one great option.
-Like a puzzle for Fido, your dog will have to work for food, giving it something to focus on while it’s alone.
+Like a puzzle for your pet, your dog will have to work for food, giving them something to focus on while they’re alone.
 It will keep your pup busy, stimulated and entertained.
-Some pet owners give their dogs regular meals like this.
-Easy for you.
-Fun for your dog.
+Some pet parents give their dogs regular meals like this.
+Easy for you, fun for your dog.